onetep-devel/documentation/hfx.rst

 than one SWRI).

 [lmax] :math:`l_{\textrm{max}}` is the maximum angular momentum in the SW basis.
-Supported values are 0 (s-like SWs only), 1 (s- and SWs), 2 (s-, p- and d-like SWs), 3 (s-, p-, d- and f-like SWs) and 4 (you get the idea).
+Supported values are 0 (s-like SWs only), 1 (s- and p-like SWs), 2 (s-, p- and d-like SWs), 3 (s-, p-, d- and f-like SWs) and 4 (you get the idea).
 For HFx choose 2 for a crude calculation, 3 for good quality, and 4 for extreme quality.
 0 and 1 will likely be too crude to fully